theostowell/tstowx.com/content/services/index.md

 ---

 Get in touch if any of the above is what your business is looking for.
-I'm at theo@theostowell.me and will respond within 24 hours.
+I'm at theo@tstowx.com and will respond within 24 hours.